 On a personal note, you will have noticed my blogging has been quiet of late.
 The state of the world, you’d think, would give me plenty to rant about.
 You would be correct, of course, but for the sake of my mental and physical health I am trying my best to keep the world at arm’s length.
 You should hear what I bellow at the television “news”, mind you!
 I also have had one or two issues with the WordPress installation, and I may need to think about extending my allocated server space.
 With plenty of other things on my plate, I’m afraid this blog has been rather neglected.

 I am a professional modelmaker.
 I take commissions for, in the main, 7mm scale model railway subjects.
 I have a full order book for the rest of 2017, and I’m already taking commissions for 2018.
-You can see some examples of my work on my web site, and if you like you can follow my antics on that Facebook thing.
+You can see some examples of my work on my web site.